GoOnLine with OPAL

-We recently granted Older People Active Lives (OPAL) £3,290 to enable them to purchase ten iPads as part of their GoOnLine service.
+We recently granted Older People Active Lives (OPAL) £3,290 to enable them to purchase ten tablets as part of their GoOnLine service, supporting older people to access digital technology.

 OPAL works in West Cheshire rural communities where they fight to prevent social isolation amongst the elderly and their carers in rural areas, who are already at a disadvantage with poor services, lack of public transport and the closure of facilities such as banks and post offices.
 Many can feel vulnerable and socially isolated, which can lead to loneliness and depression, and in turn poor physical and emotional health.